Dimev/Realistic-Atmosphere-Godot-and-UE4/README.md

 Showcase videos for [godot](https://youtu.be/mKg426Q8iwM) and [ue4](https://youtu.be/2If8QCHxWA4)

 There's also a [shadertoy version](https://www.shadertoy.com/view/wlBXWK).
+The repo for that is [here](https://github.com/Dimev/atmosphere-shader).
+I'll make a guide to convert (shadertoy) glsl to ue material custom node later

 This resporitory provides code for adding realistic admospheres to godot and unreal engine 4.
 The size, color and intensity can all be tuned.